 Since now you might be using Task manager only to kill the processes but it is not that efficient as the command prompt.
-You might have noticed that many times task manager is not able to kill a frozen process.
+You might have noticed that many times the task manager is not able to kill a frozen process.
 This is exactly where you should consider using the command prompt.

-Step #1: Now if you have followed the steps from the previous section carefully then in this step, you have to open command prompt.
+Step #1: Now if you have followed the steps from the previous section carefully then in this step, you have to open a command prompt.
 You can do so by either typing “command prompt” at the start section or “cmd” at the Run (Windows + R) section.
 This will open the command prompt for you.

 Remember that the cmd should have administrator rights to kill the process.
-So, you can do so by choosing for the option “Run as administrator” while opening up the command prompt.
+So, you can do so by choosing the option “Run as administrator” while opening up the command prompt.

 Step #2: Now, we assume that you have the command prompt with administrative rights opened up in your screen.
 Now you are required to type the following command “taskkill /f /im” without quotes in the command prompt.
-Now once you have typed this command then you need to type the name of the problematic process which you have identified in the first section of this method with a space.
+Now once you have typed this command then you need to type the name of the problematic process which you have identified in the first section of this method with space.

 So, it would look something like this taskkill /f /im “Chrome.exe”.
 Here Chrome.exe is the problematic process.
 Now, if you have typed all well then you now have to press enter.

 Now, the moment you hit enters you will see messages like “….
 Has been terminated”.
 This marks that you have killed the process and this is exactly what you require.